 Christelle has been involved in ocean conservation projects for many years working closely with Oceana, Conservation International and The International SeaKeepers Society.
 Read more

 STRAP A TANK AND BREATHE!

 Try out the new dive pool!
 Lead by Bermuda Diving who will cover training on basic scuba skills and introduce attendees to the joy of the underwater world.

-The EFR Instructor Trainer course includes independent online learning followed by a live interactive knowledge development and practical day conducted on the dates shown below.
-This programme authorises successful candidates to market and conduct EFR Instructor courses, making it particularly beneficial to those working at PADI Instructor Development Centers or those involved in the IDC process.
+The EFR Instructor Trainer course prepares candidates to teach the EFR Instructor courses, both Primary and Secondary Care and Care for Children.
+It includes independent online learning followed by a live interactive knowledge development and practical day conducted on the dates shown below.
+This programme authorises successful candidates to market and conduct EFR Instructor courses, making it particularly beneficial for those with a focus on EFR business development, as well as those working within a PADI Instructor Development Center or involved in the PADI Instructor Development process.

 15 January 2019

 19 February 2019

 14 March 2019